GUEST72/GUEST72/README.md

-- 👯 I’m looking to collaborate on **An end to end web Apps, Desktop Apps or even Data analysis projects and Deep learning models**
+- 👯 I’m looking to collaborate on **An end to end web apps, Desktop apps or even Data analysis projects and Deep learning models**

 - 📫 How to reach me **ahmeddeffo777@gmail.com**